“I feel like I bore people. I want to be more fun and interesting to be around.”

 Part 1: Learn how to be more fun

-In this part, we’ll talk about what you can do to relax your mind and your attitude and be more fun.
+In this part, we’ll talk about what you can do to relax your mind and your attitude and be more fun and entertaining.
 In part 2, we’ll cover how to be more fun in groups.